dougeby/IntuneDocs/intune/reports-ref-devices.md

 ## managementAgentTypes

-The **,anagementAgentTypes** entity represents the agents used to manage a device.
+The **ManagementAgentType** entity represents the agents used to manage a device.

 | Property  | Description |
 |---------|------------|